GLOBAL MARKETS-Oil on the boil, stocks and bonds toil | Business

 GLOBAL MARKETS-Oil on the boil, stocks and bonds toil

-Oil markets continued to advance after the OPEC+ alliance of major producers stuck to a reduced output policy and U.S. crude stockpiles fell to their lowest since March last year.
-U.S. crude rose 0.79% to $56.13 per barrel and Brent gained 0.74% to $58.89.
+Gold fell 1% to $1,810 per ounce though oil continued to advance after the OPEC+ alliance of major producers stuck to a reduced output policy and U.S. crude stockpiles fell to their lowest since March last year.
+U.S. crude rose 0.8% to $56.14 per barrel and Brent gained 0.6% to $58.89.
 Both stood near their highest levels in about a year.

-"The market is buying into this reflation story to some extent," said Federated Hermes' Dall'Angelo.
+"OPEC have come in and said they are looking to remove the supply but the main driver is markets are starting to price in demand recovery, especially from emerging markets," said Legal & General Investment Management's Justin Onuekwusi.

 ALSO READ